OpenST/JLP/README.md

 * Replace `sessionKey` with the authorized session key.
 * Replace `sender` with TokenHolder address which act as sender.
 * Replace `threshold` with gnosis requirement.
-* Replace `beneficiaries` comma separated beneficiaries.
+* Replace `beneficiaries` with comma separated beneficiaries.
-* Replace `amounts` comma separated amounts respective to beneficiary.
+* Replace `amounts` with comma separated amounts respective to beneficiary.

 ## Tests